MasonEgger/website/docs/about/index.md

 putting it here just to keep everything together.
 If you need a bio for me, please take this one_.

-Mason is currently Sr. Technical Curriculum Developer at Temporal.io who specializes building community, developer-focused educational content, distributed systems, and Python.
+Mason is currently a Sr. Technical Curriculum Developer at Temporal.io who specializes in building community, developer-focused educational content, distributed systems, and Python.
 Prior to his work at Temporal he launched Developer Relations at Gretel.ai as the Lead Developer Advocate, and was a Developer Advocate at DigitalOcean